-The Code is not intended to be read as a set of rules, and is not designed to cover every law, standard or Zenitas policy that might apply to you in your role.
+The Code is not intended to be read as a set of rules, and is not designed to cover every law, standard or Claro policy that might apply to you in your role.

 While the obligations in this Code reflect our legal obligations, you should fully understand and comply with all laws and regulations relevant to your work.
-Ignorance of the law does not excuse Zenitas or you, as a Zenitas representative, from the obligation to comply.
+Ignorance of the law does not excuse Claro or you, as a Claro representative, from the obligation to comply.

-You are also required to adhere to all Zenitas policies and procedures, instructions or directions that relate to your work with us.
+You are also required to adhere to all Claro policies and procedures, instructions or directions that relate to your work with us.

-If you need additional information or have a question relating to specific laws and regulations that apply to your duties, please speak to your manager.
+If you need additional information or have a question regarding your duties, please speak to your manager.